Top 10 Electric Cars in 2021

-For more information on the types of chargers you can connect to, please read our 'Running Costs for Electric Cars 2021 Guide' which goes into this subject in greater detail.
+For more information on the types of chargers you can connect to, please read our 'Running Costs for Electric Cars 2021 Guide', which goes into this subject in greater detail.

 Not only has Chancellor Rishi Sunak budgeted £500m for fast-charging networks for EVs in 2020, but organisations such as the Brookhouse Group, BP and Engenie are also investing in improving the charging point infrastructure.

-To help find charging points when on the move, Smartphone app Zap-Map make these public chargers easy to find.
+To help find charging points when on the move, Smartphone app Zap-Map makes these public chargers easy to find.
 Some of the vehicles in our Top 10 list below have built-in technology to route you to the nearest charging station.

 Electric vehicles offer many benefits over conventional petrol or diesel models.
-Lower fuel costs, reduced maintenance bills, and zero or discounted car tax are just some of the ways that running costs are lowered, while environmental impacts are also significantly reduced.
+Lower fuel costs, reduced maintenance bills, and zero or discounted car tax are just some ways that running costs are lowered, while environmental impacts are also significantly reduced.